cosmicpython/book/outline.md

 > Please provide some scenarios that indicate how the audience will use your book.
 For example, will readers refer to it daily as a reference?
 Will they read it once to learn the concepts and then refer to it occasionally?

+I expect most readers will read it all the way through once.
+Some may decide to follow along with the code examples in some or all of the chapters.
+Then, they are likely to come back and look at the code examples in more detail as they come to try and implement the various patterns in their day-to-day jobs.

 # Key Topic Coverage: